 Spending time in nature has always sparked joy for Marie.
 Her deep reverence for the earth is evident in her tidying philosophy – and the belief that all objects have energy and are worthy of care and respect.

-Recently, she’s been communing with nature in her own backyard – in her first-ever vegetable garden.
+Marie relishes moments spent communing with nature in her own backyard – especially in her beloved vegetable garden.
 We asked her about the ways in which gardening is like tidying, what her desert-island vegetables are and if she’d ever raise chickens.

 You’ve shared that if you could switch jobs with anyone for a day, it would be with a farmer.
 Why?
 Do you have a lot of experience with gardening?